cyberbotics/webots/docs/discord/technical-questions-2019.md

 I have a number of 'Solid' objects which have a texture applied to them, but the rendered texture appears 'washed out' compared to the original texture.
 Any tips on how to fix this please?

 ##### Fabien Rohrer [Moderator] 12/10/2019 09:04:20
-`@Gautier A.` Could it be that the Connector are badly oriented?
+`@Gautier` Could it be that the Connector are badly oriented?
 Normally, it's z-axis forwards, y-axis upwards.

-`@Gautier A.` I'm contacting you with a private message, we have things to discuss 😉
+`@Gautier` I'm contacting you with a private message, we have things to discuss 😉

 `@nap` Good choice 😉